Prunus mume: Chinese

-During the Ming dynasty (1368–1644), the garden designer Ji Cheng wrote his definitive garden architecture monograph Yuanye and in it he described the plum tree as the "beautiful woman of the forest and moon".
-The appreciation of nature at night plays an important role in Chinese gardens, for this reason there are classical pavilions for the tradition of viewing plum blossoms by the moonlight.
+During the Ming dynasty (1368–1644), the garden designer Ji Cheng wrote his definitive garden architecture monograph Yuanye and in it, he described the plum tree as the "beautiful woman of the forest and moon".
+The appreciation of nature at night plays an important role in Chinese gardens.
+For this reason, there are classical pavilions for the tradition of viewing plum blossoms by the moonlight.
 The flowers are viewed and enjoyed by many as annual plum blossom festivals take place in the blooming seasons of the meihua.
-The festivals take place throughout China (for example, West Lake in Hangzhou and scenic spots near Zijin Mountain in Nanjing amongst other places).
-Plum blossoms are often used as decoration during the Spring Festival (Chinese New Year) and remain popular in the miniature gardening plants of the art penjing.
+The festivals take place throughout China (for example, West Lake in Hangzhou and scenic spots near Zijin Mountain in Nanjing, amongst other places).
+Plum blossoms are often used as decoration during the Spring Festival (Chinese New Year) and remain popular in the miniature gardening plants of the art of penjing.
 Branches of plum blossoms are often arranged in porcelain or ceramic vases, such as the meiping (literally "plum vase").
-These vases can hold single branches of plum blossoms and are traditionally used to display the blossoms in a home since the early Song dynasty (960–1279).
+These vases can hold single branches of plum blossoms and have been traditionally used to display the blossoms in a home since the early Song dynasty (960–1279).

 The Moy Yat lineage of Wing Chun kung fu uses a red plum flower blossom as its symbol.
 The plum blossoms are featured on one of the four flowers that appear on mahjong tile sets, where mei (梅) is usually simply translated as "plum" in English.

-It has been suggested that the Japanese practice of cherry blossom viewing, Hanami, may have originated from a Chinese custom of poetry and wine under plum blossom trees that was replicated by Japanese elites.
-This is supported by the fact that Hanami started in urban areas rather than rural areas, and that classic Japanese poetry does not associate cherry blossoms with merriness like Hanami.
-However, the debate is charged with nationalist currents.
+It has been suggested that the Japanese practice of hanami may have originated from the Chinese custom of enjoying poetry and wine underneath plum blossom trees while viewing their flowers, that was replicated by Japanese elites.
+This is supported by the fact that hanami started in urban areas rather than rural areas, that Japanese people initially admired plum blossoms like the Chinese rather than cherry blossoms, and that classic Japanese poetry does not associate cherry blossoms with merriness.

 The National Flower of the Republic of China (Taiwan) was officially designated as the plum blossom (Prunus Mei; 梅花) by the Executive Yuan of the Republic of China on July 21, 1964.
-The plum blossom is symbol for resilience and perseverance in the face of adversity during the harsh winter.
-The triple grouping of stamens (three stamens per petal) on the national emblem represents Sun Yat-sen's Three Principles of the People, while the five petals symbolize the five branches of the government.National Flag, Anthem and Flower.
-Retrieved 9 August 2011.
+The plum blossom is the symbol for resilience and perseverance in the face of adversity during the harsh winter.
+The triple grouping of stamens (three stamens per petal) on the national emblem represents Sun Yat-sen's Three Principles of the People, while the five petals symbolize the five branches of the government.
 It also serves as the logo of China Airlines, the national carrier of Taiwan (the Republic of China).
 The flower is featured on some New Taiwan dollar coins.